w-k-s/Redis-MonetaryAmount-Experiment/README.md

 	...
 ```

-The issue here is that FastMoney does not provide a no-arg constructor so Jackson doesn't know how to create an instance of it when serializing.
+The issue here is that FastMoney does not provide a no-arg constructor so Jackson doesn't know how to create an instance of it when deserializing.
-To resolve this, a custom serializer is required.
-Zalando provides a library that contains custom serializers for Java Money types: `org.zalando:jackson-datatype-money`.
+To resolve this, a custom deserializer is required.
+Zalando provides a library that contains custom serdes for Java Money types: `org.zalando:jackson-datatype-money`.

 ```kotlin
 @Bean